RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/project-about-page/README.md

-# @regardsoss/home-page
+# @regardsoss/project-about-page

 ## Description

 This module is a dynamic configurable module for the configurable interfaces.
-It displays the configured project homePage in an iframe.
+It displays the configured project about page in an iframe.
 It stores the 'do not show again' option in local web browser storage.

 ## Module structure